Digestive Diseases Fellowship Program

 Digestive Diseases Facilities

 The Digestive Diseases program is based at the Robert C. Byrd Health Sciences Center of West Virginia University.
 Ruby Memorial Hospital, our flagship hospital and tertiary referral center, sees around 30,000 patients a year.
-A large construction project will increase our current number of available beds by 114 to a total of 645.
+A large construction project recently increased our current number of available beds to 690.
 This hospital houses our endoscopy suites.
 The adjacent Physician Office Center provides clinical space for our outpatient services.

 Our faculty represents a diverse group of clinicians and interest areas, providing a wide array of knowledge to our trainees.
 Our faculty members are: